ds4windowsapp/ds4-windows/README.md

-# ds4-windows
+# Official DS4Windows (created by the DS4-Windows.com Team)

- DS4Windows - Tool to use PS4/PS5 Controller on Windows PC.
-Open Source Input Mapper
+Download and Install on your Windows machines by accessing our releases page or by visiting our website at DS4-Windows.com